On Approximability of Steiner Tree in $\ell_p$-metrics: Introduction

 In this work, we show \apx-hardness for \cst in the $\ell_{\infty}$-metric.
 Our proof is unlike the results in \cite{Wareham_1995, Trevisan00}.
 Unable to reduce the problem from a discrete metric space (e.g., Hamming space), we rely instead on the observation that the distance between any two points in the $\ell_{\infty}$-metric is determined by a single coordinate.
 We use this observation to introduce structural guarantees on Steiner trees we construct in the $\ell_{\infty}$-metric.

 Given a graph, we arbitrarily orient its edges to form the digraph $G(V, A)$.
-We construct an instance of \cst in the $\ell_{\infty}$-metric as follows.
+We construct an instance of \cst in the $\ell_{\infty}$-metric in $\R^{|A|}$ as follows.
 Each coordinate of the terminals corresponds to an edge in $A$.
 The terminals themselves correspond to vertices, along with the usual addition of a root terminal $\mathbf{0}$, the all-zeroes vector.
 Given $v \in V$ and $a \in A$, the terminal $t$ corresponding to $v$ is $1$ in the coordinate corresponding to $a$ if $a$ is an outgoing edge from $v$, $-1$ if $a$ is an incoming edge to $v$, and $0$ otherwise.
 This ensures that for each coordinate, there are exactly two terminals that are nonzero in that coordinate.
-Intuitively, the terminals corresponding to adjacent vertices are far apart (distance $2$), and non-neighboring vertices are close together (distance $1$).
+The terminals corresponding to adjacent vertices are at distance $2$, and the terminals corresponding to non-neighboring vertices are at distance $1$.

-Then, a minimum proper vertex coloring $\pi: G \to [\chi(G)]$ induces a low cost Steiner tree of these terminals.
+Then, a minimum proper vertex coloring $\pi: G \to [\chi(G)]$ induces a low-cost Steiner tree of these terminals.
 For each color class of vertices, there is a Steiner point $s$ at distance $1/2$ from the set of corresponding terminals of that color class.
 Among those terminals, for each coordinate $i$, there is at most one terminal nonzero in that coordinate (using that each color class is an independent set).
 Setting $s_i$ to be $0$ or half of that nonzero coordinate yields the desired Steiner point (thus, we have $\|s\|_\infty=1/2$).
 The tree is then constructed by connecting the terminals corresponding to each color class to the Steiner point described above and then connecting each of those Steiner points to $\mathbf{0}$.
 Each edge in the tree is of cost exactly $1/2$ and there are $n + \chi(G) + 1$ total vertices, yielding a total cost of $(n + \chi(G))/2$.

 It turns out that this simple tree is actually the optimal Steiner tree for this configuration!
+We prove this in Theorem \ref{thm:introellinf}.
 Upon showing this fact, the hardness of graph coloring (even in graphs with linear chromatic number) yields \apx-hardness of \cst in the $\ell_{\infty}$-metric.

 To do this, we show that there exists an optimal Steiner tree exhibiting many complementary properties and then prove that this tree is precisely the tree described above.
 At a high level, the objective is to prove two main claims: nonzero terminals are leaf nodes in the Steiner tree, and no Steiner point is adjacent to another Steiner point.
 Upon showing these two claims, it is easy to check that the Steiner points in the optimal tree are of the desired form.